 I arrive at 2:15 for my 2:30 appointment and a security guard ushers me into a holding cell where ten others patiently wait.
 Some had been there since 1:00.
 About 45 minutes later, one of the VFS guys pokes his head in to answer any questions.
 An hour after my arrival, we move to another holding cell, this one with air conditioning.
 (We’re finally getting close!)
 At 3:45 pm, there are still eight of us waiting patiently.
 By 4:00 pm, six people remain.

 Finally, two hours after my scheduled appointment time, I see a person.
 I enter the small office where the unsmiling woman quickly examines my neatly organized stacks of paper and makes notes on her checklist.
 I notice her note “FBI background check?” and tell her I had called the helpline to check.
 She doesn’t have the answer to that burning question and says the consulate will determine whether it is necessary.

 Examination step complete, I return to the air-conditioned holding cell.
-A few minutes later I’m ushered into another office where they create the UPS documents and take care of all payment.
+A few minutes later they usher me into another office where they create the UPS documents and take care of all payment.
 The total comes to $150 ($115 for the visa and $35 for the UPS shipment).
-I’m told the estimated approval time is 2 to 15 business days.
+The shipping fee includes the UPS envelope so it’s not necessary to bring one with you.
+The woman estimates the approval time will be 2 to 15 business days.

 Finally, I graduate to the final door, the biometrics office, where they take a photo and fingerprints.
 Then, almost 3 hours after my arrival at VFS, I walk out to a beautiful day in Chicago and head back to the airport.

-I still don’t know if I need the FBI background check but one thing I DO know – as frustrating as the paper chase is, life in France will be well worth it!
+I the end, as frustrating as the paper chase is, I KNOW life in France will be well worth it!

 Any other French long-stay visa tips or questions?
 Please let me know!